The-Glit-ch/Loopware-Online-Services-Server-Repository/README.md

 # Loopware Online Subsystem || Server Repository
 An all-in-one solution for handling anything "cloud" related in your Games/Applications.
-Although this was originally made for the Godot engine this *should* work with any other application as long as they support HTTP(S) and websocket
+Although this was originally made for the Godot engine this *should* work with any other application as long as they support HTTP(S) and UDP

 ## Features
 <details>